These inclusive practices are a simple but powerful way to make your teaching delivery more inclusive.

 Why: so that they are easy to read and can be understood by screen readers and other assistive technologies.

-4. Make audiovisual media accessible
+4. Make multimedia accessible

 Give text alternatives for the key teaching points in images, tables, graphics, videos and audio.